Development stakeholders - Ministry for Foreign Affairs

 The Finnish Meteorological Institute is one of the organisations implementing ICI projects.
 Read about the experiences of experts representing the Finnish Meteorological Institute from the Institute’s blog Meteorologiaa maailmalla (in Finnish).

-Detailed information about the application of funding for ICI projects can be found here.
+Detailed information about the application of funding for ICI projects.

 Cooperation between Finnish higher education institutions and those in developing countries supports learning from each other